awesome-webextension/webpack-target-webextension/README.md

 **API might change at any time.**
 **Please provide feedback!**

-This option helps the initial chunk loading of content scripts/background service worker, usually needed when `optimization.runtimeChunk` or `optimization.splitChunks.chunks` is used.
+This option helps the initial chunk loading of content scripts/the background service worker, usually needed when `optimization.runtimeChunk` or `optimization.splitChunks.chunks` is used.

 This option accepts an object, where the keys are the entry name, and the value is described below.

-This option replaces the HTMLWebpackPlugin where background service worker and content scripts do not use HTML to load files.
+This option replaces the HTMLWebpackPlugin where the background service worker and content scripts do not use HTML to load files.

 If the value is a `string` (an output file name), for content scripts, it creates an extra